k0shk0sh/PermissionHelper/README.md

 Images
 =====

-Images used inside the demo are by +Adrian Aisemberg
+Images used inside the demo are by <a href="http://www.materialup.com/maxKeppeler">Maximilian Keppeler</a>

 # Copyright Notice